oliviagardiner/oliviaisarobot.github.io.old/_posts/2018-05-02-cd-04-commit-messages.md

 ---
 layout: post
-title: "Code diary #4 - How I learned the importance of commit messages"
+title: "How I learned the importance of commit messages"
 date: 2018-05-02
 tags: code learning git commit repository changelog version-control
 summary: "An argument for writing better commit messages, in addition to showing some real-world examples.
 Have you ever refactored commit messages?
 Are you wondering what's the point?
 This article might just be the right read for you."